TfL has re-launched its enhanced delicensing fund that supports taxi drivers who want to delicense their Euro 3, 4 or 5 vehicles.

 Please note, the scheme is only available to Hackney Carriages; Private Hire Vehicles are not eligible for this scheme.

-A new £2.5 million fund to help owners of eligible Euro 5 taxis to convert to Liquid Petroleum Gas (LPG), a much cleaner fuel system, has been created.
+A brand new £5 million fund to help owners of eligible Euro 5 taxis to convert to Liquid Petroleum Gas (LPG), a much cleaner fuel system, has been created.

 Independent testing shows that an average TX4 taxi emits over 70 per cent less NOx after being converted to run on LPG.
 Trials also show that drivers of LPG-converted taxis can save around £200 a month in fuel costs.